Abdullah-TU/Web-Scraping/README.md

 ## Nasa Satellite Images
 - Suppose we want to build a Computer vision dataset that involves satellite images.
-- Your tasks are the following: a.
-Collect satellite images from https://earthobservatory.nasa.gov/images
+- Your tasks are the following:
-- • Make sum to render the whole page using selenium and then use BeautifulSoup to scrape the data.
+- a.
+Collect satellite images from https://earthobservatory.nasa.gov/images ■ Make sure to render the whole page using selenium and then use BeautifulSoup to scrape the data.
-- ■ Create a repo and name it Images, Save the crowled images based on their titles.
+   ■ Create a repo and name it Images, Save the crowled images based on their titles.
--  ■ Create a dictionary where the keys are the images/titles and the values are the images' descriptions.
+   ■ Create a dictionary where the keys are the images/titles and the values are the images' descriptions.
--

 <p float="left">
 👨‍💼♂️  Satellite images:
 <img src="https://github.com/Abdullah-TU/Images-for-Other-Files/blob/65b76b8aaf577c80d68b3bc1118b0005d05d5d6b/salalite.png" width="1000" height="500">